christianalfoni/impact/docs/guides/developing-with-impact.md

 );
 ```

 Having a single store for state management is great, cause there is a single point of consumption.
 That makes it very straight forward to discover and use any state in any component.
-The store can be as big as you want.
+The store can be as big as you want as components reconcile only by what they consume.
 A good idea is to compose the store by creating namespaces:

 ```tsx
 import { createStore } from "@impact-react/*";